dx-ted-emea/azure-tessel/labs/docker/README.md

 * Confirm correct installation using the 'azure' command.
 ![Docker installed](images/AzureCLI.png)

-* You can this terminal also to run the Azure CLI commands mentioned during the rest of the lab.
+* Now you can use this terminal to run the Azure CLI commands mentioned during the rest of the lab.

 Since we have the client tools up and running we want to provision a VM that will act as our Container host.
 You could also run the Containers locally ofcourse, but in this lab we want to leverage the power of Azure to handle that task on potentialy huge numbers of VMs ranging from small to mega ships of containers, that's where Docker got its name from.
 To prevent us from having to use the web portal for provisioning virtual machines we use the Azure Cross-Platform Command-Line Interface to handle this from a single command.

 Run the statement below to get access to your Azure subscription using the path to the publish settings file.